 The medication management plan (MMP) is designed to document the BPMH and record the key steps of medication reconciliation.
 It is suitable for use in both adult and paediatric settings.
-The 'Medicines taken prior to presentation to hospital' section on the front of the NIMC and the PBS HMC may also be used to record the BPMH.
+The 'Medicines taken prior to presentation to hospital' section on the front of the national inpatient medication chart (NIMC) and the Pharmaceutical

+Benefits Scheme hospital medication chart (PBS HMC) may also be used to record the BPMH.
 Health service organisations may also develop alternative hard-copy or electronic forms - for example, within an electronic medication management system.